 Safety and security

-Safety, reliability and sustainability are of paramount importance for us, as our activities to construct and maintain the energy grids involve certain risks.
-A key element in carrying out our work safely is consideration for everyone involved: our own employees and externally hired staff, employees of supply chain partners, contractors and subcontractors and, of course, the customers and the environment.
-Close cooperation across the entire chain is essential to achieving a safe result.
-Therefore, crucial craftsmanship also means safe, sustainable and reliable working practices.
+A key element in carrying out our work safely is consideration for everyone involved: our own employees and externally hired staff, employees of supply chain partners and subcontractors as well as customers and the environment.
+Close cooperation with all the parties involved is essential to achieving a safe result.

-Sound craftsmanship, based on the right training and experience, is a precondition for carrying out our work.
 Compliance with safety regulations and guidelines requires constant attention.
 We therefore make sure that our employees receive safety training, which they repeat at regular intervals.
-Our employees have the correct personal protective equipment and high-quality tools, which are also checked and approved annually during the equipment audit.
+Our employees have the correct personal protective equipment and high-quality tools, which we check and approve during the annual equipment audit.

 Golden Safety Shoes presentation